 - What are the effects of perinatally acquired HIV infection in adolescents

-The PHACS Network is funded through Cooperative Agreement (U01) and currently comprises 21 clinical sites, a Data and Operations Center (DOC), and a Coordinating Center (CC).
+The PHACS Network is funded through Cooperative Agreement (U01) and currently comprises 32 clinical sites at 21 institutions, a Data and Operations Center (DOC), and a Coordinating Center (CC).
 The DOC provides operations, design, methodological, and analytic expertise to PHACS research protocols, while the CC provides support and guidance to the PHACS Scientific Leadership Group, which helps to guide the network's scientific directions and ensure its scientific integrity.
 Additional oversight and coordination are provided by an executive committee and a steering committee.
 To maximize efficiency, the PHACS Network has data-sharing agreements with other studies and cross-enrolls participants with non-PHACS protocols.

 The overall goals of this Network are to:

 - Understand how HIV and its treatment affect growth and development, sexual maturation, organ function, and socialization of perinatally HIV-infected pre-adolescents, adolescents, and young adults;